adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 ``-fno-generate-record-updaters``.
 It does not seem like it will introduce a substantial maintenance burden.

-Novice users may find ``HasField`` and ``RecordDotSyntax`` more complex to reason about than traditional Haskell record syntax.
+Novice users may find ``HasField`` and overloaded record dot syntax more complex to reason about than traditional Haskell record syntax.
 However this proposal has taken care to ensure the more complex aspects (e.g. type-changing update) need not be exposed to those who do not go looking for them.

-For users who do not wish to use ``HasField`` at all, the approach taken in this proposal should mean they do not pay a compile-time performance cost, and can happily ignore the ``GHC.Records`` module and ``RecordDotSyntax`` extension.
+For users who do not wish to use ``HasField`` at all, the approach taken in this proposal should mean they do not pay a compile-time performance cost, and can happily ignore the ``GHC.Records`` module and record dot syntax extensions.

 Alternatives